 The vertical up line

 It is common for the aeroplane to roll on the up-line, especially towards the top

 - Is the centre of the turn within one wing?
 Bridging must be downgraded.

-- Is the aeroplane rolling at all during the turn (torque'ing)?
+- Is the aeroplane pitching or rolling during the turn?

 What is not judged

 - The rate of the turn - slow or fast.